CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Further implementation of Community support and ability for involvements:

+Continuation of charitable campaign fundraising of all coded encryption coin utilities.
-Incentives of Tron based community forums directly here to contribute to constructive and positive conversations surrounding around the development space of Tron and Charity Compassion Coin.
-Such incentives entail receiving airdrop coins direct to your wallet(s) for consistent appropriate postings and forum conversations about TRON Foundation and Charity Compassion Coin and permanent votings for the CCC Organization.
+Incentives of TRON based community forums directly here, to contribute to constructive and positive conversations surrounding around the development space of TRON and Charity Compassion Coin.

 --------